Microsoft Plus!: Microsoft Plus! for Windows 95

 This was the first version of Plus! and had an initial cost of US$49.99.
-It included Space Cadet Pinball, the Internet Jumpstart Kit (which was the introduction of Internet Explorer 1.0), DriveSpace 3 and Compression Agent disk compression utilities, the initial release of theme support along with a set of 12 themes, dial-up networking server, dial-up scripting tool, and the graphical improvements such as anti-aliased screen fonts, full-window drag, the ability to stretch or shrink the wallpaper to fit the screen and highcolor icons.
+It included Space Cadet Pinball, the Internet Jumpstart Kit (which was the introduction of Internet Explorer 1.0), DriveSpace 3 and Compression Agent disk compression utilities, the initial release of theme support along with a set of 12 themes, dial-up networking server, dial-up scripting tool, and the graphical improvements such as anti-aliased screen fonts, full-window drag, the ability to stretch or shrink the wallpaper to fit the screen and high color icons.

 Task Scheduler as it is present in later Windows versions was included as System Agent.
 A utility to notify the user of low disk space (DiskAlm.exe) also ran as part of System Agent.
 Plus! for Windows 95 was initially marketed for adding features for "high-performance computers", the minimum system requirements were an 80386 CPU with 8 megabytes of RAM.
 Later releases of Windows 95 (OSR2 and onwards) included DriveSpace 3 and Internet Explorer 3.0.
 Windows 98 included all of the enhancements included in Plus! for Windows 95.
 Space Cadet Pinball was not installed by default, but included on the Windows 98 CD.
 Although Windows NT 4.0 is not intended to support desktop themes, each desktop theme from this pack (except the More Windows theme and the Windows 95 256-color theme) along with the Space theme from the Microsoft Plus! for Kids pack (albeit with a different startup sound) and three additional exclusive desktop themes is installable on this operating system via the Windows NT 4.0 Resource Kit.

 The screen-saver and wallpaper files include images from the Codex Leicester, which Microsoft co-founder, then CEO Bill Gates bought in 1994.

+Microsoft Plus! for Windows 95 shipped with the following Desktop Themes: